 Welcome to the Australasian Injury Prevention Network

-The AIPN represents the growing industry of injury prevention and safety promotion researchers and practitioners around Australasia whilst advocating to raise the profile, and influence change, in this important area of public health.
+The AIPN represents the growing industry of injury prevention and safety promotion researchers and practitioners across Australia and New Zealand whilst advocating to raise the profile, and influence change, in this important area of public health.

-Through conferences, publications, events, advocacy activities and research, the Network benefits from its high profile, influential membership base of leading injury prevention researchers, and those working to reduce the incidence of injury and harm throughout Australasia.
+Through conferences, publications, events, advocacy activities and research, the Network benefits from its high profile, influential membership base of leading injury prevention researchers, and those working to reduce the incidence of injury and harm.

-The main goal of the AIPN is to facilitate the minimisation of injury-related harm throughout Australasia for all vulnerable population groups by coordinating the expertise of injury prevention researchers, practitioners, and policy makers.
+The main goal of the AIPN is to facilitate the minimisation of injury-related harm across Australia and New Zealand for all vulnerable population groups by coordinating the expertise of injury prevention researchers, practitioners, and policy makers.

 The scope of the AIPN interest areas includes: